0xGsmart/pia-openvpn-wrapper/README.md

 * Place the downloaded `openvpn.exe` into your `pia_manager` folder
 * Start PIA

+An `openvpn.log` file will still exist, but will be minimal in size, and be cleared out every time you restart PIA / your computer.

 ## How it works
 PIA keep openvpn in standard verbose mode.
 This means a great detail of information is logged.
 This application acts as a wrapper, putting openvpn into silent mode and deleting any old logs.